-- 3.5 Quality Control (QC) Standard Any prepared solution that has defined acceptance criteria, and is used to determine if the method is in conformance, or to assess method performance.
-The QC standards used in this method are: MB, LCS, ICV, MS, MSD, CCV, and CCB. - 3.6 Instrument Detection Limit (IDL) The concentration equivalent to the analyte signal which is equal to 3.14 times the standard deviation of a series of 7 replicate measurements of the calibration blank signal at the selected analytical mass. - 3.7 Limit of Detection (LOD) The statistically calculated minimum concentration of an analyte that can be measured with 99% confidence that the value is greater than zero.
-Also referred to as Method Detection Limit (MDL). - 3.8 Limit of Quantitation (LOQ) The concentration of an analyte that can be reported within the accuracy and precision limits defined by the method.
-The LOQ can be no lower than the lowest calibration standard used in the analysis. - 3.9 Rinse Blank A blank solution that is used to rinse the system between samples. - 3.10 Calibration Blank (Cal Blank) A blank solution of the same composition as the calibration standards, used in establishing the calibration curve. - 3.11 Primary Standard A concentrated single- or multi-element standard of method analytes purchased from a certified vendor.
-Primary standards are traceable to NIST, when available. - 3.12 Stock Standard A primary standard, or a concentrated solution of method analyte(s) prepared from primary standard(s). - 3.13 Calibration Standard (Cal xxx μ g/L) A solution of method analytes prepared from stock or higher concentration calibration standard solutions used to calibrate the ICP-MS instrument response with respect to analyte concentration (e.g. Cal 100 μ g/L). - 3.14 Independent Calibration Verification (ICV) A solution of method analytes prepared from a second source that is independent of the source used to prepare the calibration standards.
-It is used to verify the calibration. - 3.15 Continuing Calibration Verification (CCV) One of the primary calibration standards, analyzed periodically to verify that the calibration is still valid. - 3.16 Low Level Continuing Calibration Verification (LLCCV) The lowest primary calibration standard, analyzed at the end of each sample batch to verify instrument stability at the low end of the calibration range. - 3.17 Continuing Calibration Blank (CCB) The calibration blank solution, analyzed periodically to verify that no contamination has occurred. - 3.18 Linear Dynamic Range (LDR) The concentration range over which the instrument response to an analyte has been demonstrated to be linear. - 3.19 Internal Standard An element that is added to the sample prior to analysis in order to correct for instrument drift.
+- 3.7 Limit of Quantitation (LOQ) The concentration of an analyte that can be reported within the accuracy and precision limits defined by the method.
+The LOQ can be no lower than the lowest calibration standard used in the analysis. - 3.8 Minimum Reporting Limit (MRL) The level below which the laboratory will not report concentration results for an analyte.
+The MRL cannot be less than the LOQ, and is determined by the instrument sensitivity and program requirements.
+Results below this limit are reported as less than that concentration. - 3.9 Rinse Blank A blank solution that is used to rinse the system between samples. - 3.10 Calibration Blank (Cal Blank) A blank solution of the same composition as the calibration standards, used in establishing the calibration curve. - 3.11 Primary Standard A concentrated single- or multi-element standard of method analytes purchased from a certified vendor.
+Primary standards are traceable to NIST, when available. - 3.12 Stock Standard A primary standard, or a concentrated solution of method analyte(s) prepared from primary standard(s). - 3.13 Calibration Standard A solution of method analytes prepared from stock or higher concentration calibration standard solutions used to calibrate the ICP-MS instrument response with respect to analyte concentration (e.g. Cal 100 μg/L). - 3.14 Independent Calibration Verification (ICV) A solution of method analytes prepared from a second source that is independent of the source used to prepare the calibration standards.
+It is used to verify the calibration. - 3.15 Continuing Calibration Verification (CCV) One of the primary calibration standards, analyzed periodically to verify that the calibration is still valid. - 3.16 Low Level Continuing Calibration Verification (LLCCV) The lowest primary calibration standard, analyzed at the end of each analytical batch to verify instrument stability at the low end of the calibration range. - 3.17 Continuing Calibration Blank (CCB) The calibration blank solution, analyzed periodically to verify that no contamination has occurred. - 3.18 Linear Dynamic Range (LDR) The concentration range over which the instrument response to an analyte has been demonstrated to be linear. - 3.19 Internal Standard An element that is added to the sample prior to analysis in order to correct for instrument drift.
 In ICP-MS, an internal standard should be selected for each analyte determined, such that it has a similar 1st ionization potential and an atomic mass close to the analyte.
 The ratio of the instrument response to the analyte to the response to the internal standard is used as the response variable for generating the calibration curve and concentration data in the samples.
 Recommended internal standards are 6Li, 45Sc, 72Ge, 89Y, 103Rh, 115In, 159Tb, 193Ir, and 209Bi, but other elements/isotopes may be used at the analyst's discretion, provided they are not found in the sample under analysis.